nspcc-dev/neo-go/docs/compiler.md

 ### Generating RPC contract bindings
 To simplify interacting with the contract via RPC you can generate contract-specific RPC bindings with the "generate-rpcwrapper" command.
+It generates ContractReader structure for safe methods that accept appropriate data for input and return things returned by the contract.
+State-changing methods are contained in Contract structure with each contract method represented by three wrapper methods that create/send transaction with a script performing appropriate action.
+This script invokes contract method and does not do anything else unless the method's returned value is of a boolean type, in this case an ASSERT is added to script making it fail when the method returns false.

 If your contract is NEP-11 or NEP-17 that's autodetected and an appropriate package is included as well.
 Notice that the type data available in the manifest is limited, so in some cases the interface generated may use generic stackitem types.
 Iterators are not supported yet.

 ```
 $ ./bin/neo-go contract generate-rpcwrapper --manifest manifest.json --out rpcwrapper.go --hash 0x1b4357bff5a01bdf2a6581247cf9ed1e24629176